 While mom’s waiting for her favorite (dine out) food to arrive, shock her by handing her the remote to the television in the living or family room too!
 Chances are, it’s been months since she’s been able to binge-watch anything.
 She’ll love having the luxury of sitting on the couch and watching whatever her heart desires—without any interruptions.
 You can also go to the next level and get her Hulu for some trendy binge worthy shows, Disney+ for some throwbacks or heck even ESPN for some good sports and let her watch her favorite shows that she has yet to watch!

 Create a gift basket.

-If your mom’s love language is gifts, while you could give her the standard bouquet of flowers (which is perfectly fine if flowers are her thing), you could also get a little more creative this year and customize a gift basket.
-You can get the basket and cellophane from a local arts and crafts store.
+If your mom’s love language is gifts, while you could give her the standard bouquet of flowers (which is perfectly fine if flowers are her thing), you could also get a little more creative this year and customize a gift basket or get one pre-made from Gourmet Gift Baskets, they have pretty custom selections.
+If you plan to make your own, you can get the basket and cellophane from a local arts and crafts store.